Logiqx/gps-wizard/docs/gpx/issues/gpsresults.md

-### Speed
+### Speed and Course

-Support for the "speed", "sat" and "hdop" elements of GPX 1.0 but "cog" is implemented instead of the GPX 1.0 "course".
+GPSResults supports the "speed" element of GPX 1.0 but "cog" is implemented instead of the GPX 1.0 "course".

 Does not support the non-standard "gpxdata:speed" introduced by the Kickstarter [Trace](https://www.kickstarter.com/projects/activereplay/trace-the-most-advanced-activity-monitor-for-actio) and used by [Waterspeed](https://waterspeedapp.com/).